 Crossing the Threshold

-The Threshold phase is the chrysalis stage between the caterpillar and the butterfly: here the old world has gone but the new world has not yet arrived.
+The Threshold phase is the chrysalis stage between the caterpillar and the butterfly: the old world has gone but the new world has not yet arrived.

 Your role here is to provide the structure that seems to be missing — first for yourself and then for other people.

 In a world that is churning, this can’t be rigidly imposed: people need to make sense of it for themselves.
+But there are two ways that you can help them (and yourself) accelerate the process:

 - First, top down, you can put the culture of your future vision in place.